ydchen0806/TokenUnify/README.md

-# TokenUnify: Scalable Autoregressive Visual Pre-training with Mixture Token Prediction (Under review)
+# TokenUnify: Scalable Autoregressive Visual Pre-training with Mixture Token Prediction

 This repository contains the official implementation of the paper **[TokenUnify: Scalable Autoregressive Visual Pre-training with Mixture Token Prediction](https://arxiv.org/pdf/2405.16847)**.
 It provides all the experimental settings and source code used in our research.
 The paper also includes theoretical proofs.
 For more details, please refer to our original paper.

 <div style="text-align: center;">